TOYAH ON

 OCTOBER 2010

-PAUL: 80’s legend Toyah Willcox is playing two special dates in the North West at the end of October.
-On Saturday 23rd she is playing at The Beat nightclub in Blackpool and then on 24th of October she is playing at Jack Rabbit Slim’s, in Hoylake.
-So we had a chat with her to find all about it.
-The thing I asked her, knowing that she’d been to Blackpool before was what did she think of Blackpool?
+PAUL: 80s legend Toyah Willcox is playing two special dates in the North West at the end of October.
+On Saturday 23rd she is playing at The Beat nightclub in Blackpool and then on 24th of October she is playing at Jack Rabbit Slim’s in Hoylake

 TOYAH: (on the phone) Well, I do tend to come in and do the show and leave again, but that’s purely because I just don’t get any time off.
-Blackpool’s an interesting one because all of my friend’s actually love it, they always go there for long weekends.
-Blackpool is somewhere where I get to hear good things about but I’ve never actually managed to savour it for myself, other than I’m always sending people out to Harry Ramsden’s to get me food just before a show!
+Blackpool’s an interesting one because all of my friend’s actually love it, they always go there for long weekends

-I did a matinee of Calamity Jane in Blackpool which is probably memorable for all the wrong reasons.
-Calamity Jane is kind of family musical, bit of a thigh slapping musical of really well known songs.
+I did a matinee of "Calamity Jane" (below) in Blackpool, which is probably memorable for all the wrong reasons.
+"Calamity Jane" is a family musical, bit of a thigh slapping musical of really well known songs.
 It’s about a love hate relationship between a man and a woman.
-When we had someone in the front row with Tourettes on this matinee.
-It’s a Thursday matinee, I think in May, 2003.
-This person kept shouting certain obscenity which was to with procreating (laughs) and we couldn’t get through the show, we were just in hysterics and it went down well, the audience loved it! (laughs)
+Then we had someone in the front row with Tourettes on this matinee

-It was hard for us because we had to do love scenes (above), we had to do kissing.
+It was hard for us because we had to do love scenes, we had to do kissing.
 Whenever me and my romantic interest ever got close this term started to be shouted very loudly from the front row!
 It’s definitely going in my next autobiography because we were trying to snog each other while absolutely dying of laughter!
-The show kind of took on this immense exercise of trying to act and not laugh because this person had this affliction.
+The show took on this immense exercise of trying to act and not laugh because this person had this affliction.
 So I kind of remember Blackpool for that! (laughs)

 PAUL: So people coming along (to the gigs), what can they expect?